seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 They're loving, well composed with gifts of nature,
 Flowing and swelling o'er with arts and exercise:
 How novelty may move, and parts with person,
-Alas, a kind of godly jealousy---
+Alas, a kind of godly jealousy--
-Which, I beseech you, call a virtuous sin---
+Which, I beseech you, call a virtuous sin--
 Makes me afeard. ...

 **CRESSIDA**